 The Neolithic pots made in the Jomon period in Japan were very sophisticated and complex.
 In my practice I try to achieve that sophistication, setting myself different exercises to explore form and how far I can stretch the process.
 Jomon literally means ‘cord marked’ and like in the Jomon culture, I choose to expose the coil revealing the process often hidden in most ceramic works.

-I work intuitively and improvising.
-When I am making a piece of work, I know where I want to start and have a vague idea of how I may want it to look like.
+When I am making a piece of work, I know where I want to start and have a notional idea of how I may want it to look like.
 Frequently the work takes me on a material and narrative journey and as I progress I make decisions to shape the final form different to the one I had in mind.
 I let the form be, and I let serendipity happen in the search for a new structural complexity.
 I like to think that I am ‘taking a coil for a walk’, an expression I borrow from Paul Klee’s ‘taking a line for a walk’.

 An important aspect of my work is the glaze, and how through it I give meaning to my otherworldly sculptures, representing growth and forms that are mutating and in a state of flux.
 Reflecting the changes the material has gone through in contemporary practice.